 A year later, he introduced history’s first credit card, the Diner’s Club card.
-A year after that, the first non-profit credit counseling agency was formed.
+A year after that, the NFCC, the first nonprofit credit counseling agency, was formed.

-The total debt owed by U.S. consumers is $12.12 trillion.
+Household debt owed by U.S. consumers ended 2017 on a record high of $12.96 trillion.
 That’s not all due to credit cards, but those 2-inch-by-3 3/8-inch plastic rectangles McNamara came up with certainly empower consumers.
 Handling that power can be a problem.
-Since 1951, the National Foundation for Credit Counseling (NFCC) has done that for millions of people.
+Since 1951, the NFCC has done that for millions of people.

 NFCC: Standards Bearer for the Credit Counseling Industry

 In the early years, dozens of individual credit counseling agencies sprang up.
 The NFCC organized the booming industry, setting standards that prevented already-beleaguered consumers from making bad situations worse.